dwb/dwb.github.com/koenigsrufen.md

 Compiled by Dan Bee.

-[Email me](mailto:dan@stompydan.net) with comments, suggestions, corrections, other things.
+Email me with comments, suggestions, corrections, other things: “dan”, then an at sign, then “stompydan.net”.